 David H. Pittinsky is senior counsel at Ballard Spahr who has obtained precedent-setting wins in high-profile, high-stakes cases.
 During more than 50 years of litigation practice, David has been involved in almost every aspect of complex commercial litigation.
-He is ranked in Band One by Chambers USA.
+He has been recognized as a "Senior Statesperson" by Chambers USA, the highest honor given to Senior Counsel, and was ranked in Band One by Chambers USA.
 Chambers USA quotes sources as stating "he is one of the top lawyers in Philadelphia for major corporate litigation" and "he is a formidable presence in the courtroom, where he really commands respect."
 David is a Fellow of the American College of Trial Lawyers.

 David has extensive experience representing global corporations in commercial litigation, trial prosecution and defense, appellate litigation, class action defense, and consumer financial services litigation.
 He defends and prosecutes complex commercial, antitrust, federal securities, ERISA, consumer finance, and contract claims commenced in state and federal court and on appeal.
 His recent clients include Oaktree Capital Management, Triumph Group, PNC Bank, N.A., Lincoln National Life Insurance Company, the National Conference of Black Mayors, Harleysville Mutual Insurance Company, Donegal Group Inc., and a major religious group.

 - Under federal election law, guided the successful appeal made by the Philadelphia 2016 Host Committee for the Democratic National Convention (DNC) in the Philadelphia Court of Common Pleas to delay the disclosure of the Committee’s financial information to a requesting journalist who was citing the state’s Right-to-Know-Law (RTKL).
 The Court of Commons Pleas agreed and held that federal election law preempted the state's RTKL.